Shaping the Field of Neuroaesthetics

 Who We Are

-The International Arts + Mind Lab is part of the Brain Sciences Institute at Johns Hopkins University School of Medicine.
+The International Arts + Mind Lab is part of the Pedersen Brain Science Institute at Johns Hopkins University School of Medicine.
 IAM Lab brings together brain scientists and practitioners in architecture, music and art in a global effort to amplify human potential.

 What is Neuroaesthetics?